scikit-hep/boost-histogram/docs/index.rst

    hist.fill([.3, .5, .2],
              [.1, .4, .9])

-   # Numpy array view into histogram counts, no overflow bins
+   # NumPy array view into histogram counts, no overflow bins
    counts = hist.view()

 See :ref:`usage-quickstart` for more.